The Americans with Disabilities Act (ADA)

 The Chief Judge of the Seventeenth Judicial Circuit, signed Administrative Order (AO) number 2014-5-Gen which requires that all communications noticing court proceedings or services in the Seventeenth Judicial Circuit include the following language pursuant to Florida Rule of Judicial Administration 2.540 (See ADA Administrative Order link).

 "If you are a person with a disability who needs any accommodation in order to participate in this proceeding, you are entitled, at no cost to you, to the provision of certain assistance.
-Please contact Diana Sobel, Room 470, 201 S.E.
+Please contact the ADA Coordinator, Diana Sobel, Room 20140, 201 S.E.
 Sixth Street, Fort Lauderdale, Florida 33301, 954-831-7721 at least 7 days before your scheduled court appearance, or immediately upon receiving this notification if the time before the scheduled appearance is less than 7 days; if you are hearing or voice impaired, call 711."

 The Seventeenth Judicial Circuit is committed to full compliance with the Americans with Disabilities Act of 1990.
 Anyone needing an accommodation to participate in court proceedings or services provided by this Circuit should contact the ADA Coordinator in the Office of the Court Administrator or complete the ADA Title II Accommodation Request Form and return it to the ADA Coordinator.
 Contact information is as follows: